threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 - Location
   - No preferred location.

-Once you get a server with Hetzner, it will be delivered booted in the Hetzner rescue mode.
+Once you get a server with Hetzner, it will be delivered booted in the Hetzner rescue mode with `UEFI` enabled.
 From this, we can install ZMachine Light.
+Make sure to use a `UEFI` ZOS bootstrap image.

 ## OVH Server Specs

 You'll need to order a dedicated server from OVH with hardware specifications that meet Zero-OS requirements.
 Visit the [OVH Dedicated Server](https://www.ovhcloud.com/en/bare-metal/prices/) page to explore available options.

-### Recommended OVH Server Specifications:
+**Recommended OVH Server Specifications**
 - **CPU**: Intel or AMD processors with good single-thread performance
   - Avoid very old CPU models for optimal performance
 - **RAM**: Minimum 32GB recommended for productive nodes
 - **Storage**: Servers with NVMe drives are preferred for better performance
 - **Networking**: Default networking configuration is sufficient

-After ordering, boot your server into `CUSTOMER RESCUE` mode through the OVH control panel.
+After ordering, boot your server into `CUSTOMER RESCUE` mode with `UEFI` enabled through the OVH control panel.
 This is required to install ZMachine Light in the following steps.
+Make sure to use a `UEFI` ZOS image.

-### OVH-Specific DDoS Protection Configuration
+### OVH DDOS Protection

-When deploying ZOS nodes on OVH, you will need to request a special DDoS protection profile adjustment.
-OVH's default DDoS protection may trigger false positives due to the UDP traffic patterns of Zero-OS nodes, which can disrupt your node's connectivity.

-#### DDoS Protection Adjustment Process

-1. After deploying your ZOS node, monitor for any connectivity issues
-2. If you notice your node going offline unexpectedly, open a support ticket with OVH
+When a Zero-OS node is deployed on OVH, you may receive automated emails about their DDOS protection being activated.
+This is normal behavior and does not indicate any actual problems with your node.

+**What Happens**
+- Certain UDP traffic patterns on your node can trigger OVH's automatic DDOS protection
+- This protection activates for approximately 10 minutes before disabling itself
+- You will receive notification emails when protection is enabled and disabled

+**Important Notes**
+- Your node remains online and functional during these protection periods
+- No actual DDOS attack is occurring - this is just OVH's security system working as designed
+- The multiple notification emails from OVH can be safely disregarded

+**Update UDP Profile**

+You can update the UDP profile so these email alerts stop.

-3. Request the following:
+- Request the following:
   - "Please adjust the DDoS protection profile for my server (provide your IP address) to match the profile used for IP 51.77.66.70, which has been configured for Zero-OS nodes"
 - Explain that your server is running Zero-OS and requires appropriate thresholds to prevent false DDoS triggers from UDP traffic

-#### Important Notes
+**Important Notes**

 - This profile adjustment must be requested for each new ZOS server you deploy on OVH
-- There is currently no standard profile name or automatic process - you need to specifically reference the existing working profile (IP 51.77.66.70) in your request
+- There is currently no standard profile name or automatic process - you need to specifically reference the existing working profile in your request
 - OVH support does not provide details about the specific changes made to the DDoS protection thresholds
 - After the profile change, monitor your node to ensure the issue is resolved